UK court tackles gender transition for children

 According to leading British LGBT+ rights group Stonewall, 27% of trans youth have attempted to commit suicide, and 72% have self-harmed.

-Reporting by Hugo Greenhalgh @hugo_greenhalgh; Editing by Lyndsay Griffiths.
+Reporting by Hugo Greenhalgh @hugo_greenhalgh; Editing by Lyndsay Griffiths and Tom Finn.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters that covers humanitarian news, women's and LGBT+ rights, human trafficking, property rights, and climate change.
 Visit http://news.trust.org